 The strain put on an ecosystem is at it’s peak when civilizations look to support the people within it.
 This has to become priority number one.
 Well, once you have breathable air and water… ok so maybe priority number 3… and then there’s the heat levels… and radiation.
 Well, no-one said that terraforming would be easy did they?!

-Supporting the human population of a colony isn’t straight forward but thanks to incredible scientific advances in both hydroponics and zero-G biology we, the human race, are able to look beyond the ground when it comes to growing crops.
+Supporting the human population of a colony isn’t straight forward.
+However, thanks to incredible scientific advances in both hydroponics and zero-G biology the human race is able to look beyond the ground when it comes to growing crops.

 Hydroponics and Sky Farms